Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 When you first start sketching, it might feel like layers are intimidating to work with.
 You’re just trying to scratch a few strokes, get down a few basic ideas, maybe outline a sketch or a plan.
-Layers are a whole different ball game of complexity.
+Layers are a whole different game of complexity.

 But layers can help you think through your ideas with more order and less mess.
 You can use layers to brainstorm through many options right on top of your pictures or plans.
 And layers help give your drawings more depth and polish, with less worry about getting things right the first time.

 In this tutorial, we’ll first share a bit about how Concepts’ layers work, then we’ll walk you through how to use layers to take notes, create illustrations and sketch designs.

 *Note these screenshots are from Concepts for iOS, which currently has more features than our Android and Windows versions.
 Each month we release updates that bring them closer to iOS.
 The layers feature is very similar among all versions, but the screenshots might not match exactly what you see on your platform.